zama-ai/fhevm/docs/guides/decrypt.md

 ```
 ## `GatewayContract` set up

-A [`GatewayContract`](../../gateway/GatewayContract.sol) is predeployed on the fhEVM testnet.
-It uses a default relayer account specified by the `PRIVATE_KEY_GATEWAY_RELAYER` environment variable in the `.env` file.
+The [`GatewayContract`](../../gateway/GatewayContract.sol) is pre-deployed on the fhEVM testnet.
+It uses a default relayer account specified in the `PRIVATE_KEY_GATEWAY_RELAYER` environment variable in the `.env` file.

 Relayers are the only accounts authorized to fulfill decryption requests.
-However, the `GatewayContract` verifies the KMS signature during fulfillment, ensuring that even if we trust the relayer only to forward the request on time, a malicious relayer could not cheat by sending fake decryption results.
+The role of the `GatewayContract`, however, is to independently verify the KMS signature during execution.
+This ensures that the relayers cannot manipulate or send fraudulent decryption results, even if compromised.
+However, the relayers are still trusted to forward decryption requests on time.

 ## `Gateway.requestDecryption` function
 The interface of the `Gateway.requestDecryption` function from previous snippet is the following: